 Other symptoms may include:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-Initial diagnosis is based on the symptoms and the results of your exam.
+An ear exam and a neurological exam may also be done.

 Treatment may include: